wikimedia/mediawiki-extensions-Wikibase/docs/topics/json.md

 ## Top Level Structure {#json_structure}

 Different entities have different top level structures and are made up of different components.
+Entity types provided by extensions may have an entirely different structure.

 The example below is for an Item.
-Properties will not include sitelinks.
-Custom entity types may have an entirely different structure.

 ```json
 {